 These and other issues are discussed at length in a recent IMF book, Fiscal Policy to Mitigate Climate Change: A Guide for Policymakers.
-And work is continuing on a volume focused specifically on the design of a U.S. carbon tax in the context of broader fiscal reform.
+And in early 2014, the IMF (with the Brookings Institution and Resources for the Future) will publish an edited volume focused specifically on the design of a U.S. carbon tax in the context of broader fiscal reform.

 Financing responses to climate change